 Restoration of seaweed ecosystems is currently expensive, with costs varying widely depending on the method used.
 In kelp forests, chemical or manual urchin removal, which reduces grazing pressure, may cost between US$1,700/ha and US$76,000/ha in 2023 dollars, while most other approaches exceed US$590,000/ha.

 It’s also unclear whether seaweed restoration efforts could scale enough to have a globally meaningful impact on GHG emissions.
 Using estimates from intact subtidal brown seaweed ecosystems, which are among the most productive and represent a likely upper limit on the effectiveness of seaweed restoration as a whole, restoration might remove 2.3 tCO₂‑eq /ha/yr.
 At this rate, over 40 Mha would need to be restored to exceed 0.1 GtCO₂‑eq/yr.
-However, most restoration projects are under 0.1 ha in size.
-For kelp forests, only roughly 2% (19,000 ha) have been restored out of the Kelp Forest Challenge’s target of 1,000,000 ha by 2040, suggesting that this practice may not be scalable currently.
+However, most restoration projects are under 0.1 ha.
+For kelp forests, only roughly 2% (19,000 ha) have been restored out of the Kelp Forest Challenge’s target of 1 million ha by 2040, suggesting that this practice may not be scalable currently.

 Solution in Action